 Principles and values are actively promoted which facilitate the personal development of pupils as responsible, tolerant, law-abiding citizens.
-The school has appropriate procedures to ensure that boarders' views are actively encouraged and their opinions and concerns are appropriately considered by staff.
+Boarders' views are actively encouraged and their opinions and concerns are appropriately considered by staff.
+Any prefect system operating in the school is suitably managed.

-The standard relating to spiritual, moral, social and cultural development [paragraph 5 and NMS 17] is met.
+The standard relating to spiritual, moral, social and cultural development [paragraph 5 and NMS 17 and 19] is met.